ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 #### Non-flexible memory limits

-Other {{ ydb-short-name }} components have only one memory limit for their consumption.
+Other {{ ydb-short-name }} components have only fixed memory limit without minimum and maximum thresholds for their memory consumption.

 These components are:

 - KQP

-The memory limit for these components indicates the amount of memory a component may try to consume, but consumption can be rejected if a database node exceeds the soft memory limit.
+The memory limit for these components indicates the amount of memory a component may try to consume.
+Still, consumption can be rejected if a database node exceeds the soft memory limit.
 Therefore, the sum of these limits may exceed the soft memory limit, but each individual limit is expected to be less than the soft memory limit.

 Example of the `memory_controller_config` section with a specified KQP limit: